axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

          For custom column, ``field`` is the name of a task custom field.
          Portal will use the value of ``field`` attribute to get the value of the column.

+      ``canWorkOn``: filter only tasks that the current user can work on.
+The default value is "false".

       ``visible``: visibility of a column.
 The default value is "true".
       Set to "false" to hide the column.